programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

         ],

-To close the dictionary, include the following -
+To close the full dictionary, include the following -

        },
        }

-As a guide, we populate the scaffold.
+As a guide, we populate the scaffold below.
 First of all, we group terms and phrases under the theme *AI training*, whereby user data or prompting feeds into the broader efficiencies of a tool.
 Through a thorough reading of ESAC agreements and the wider literature mentioned, we draw out key phrases associated with this risk.

 Our full dictionary is included as a *Programming Historian* asset [here](assets/enablar-lesson-4/red-flag-dict), due to its considerable length.
-It serves as a useful guide, or even as a plugin dictionary, including themes of 'data retention', 'data ownership', 'security', 'copyright', 'accessibility', and 'liability', again included through practitioner consultation with Fenlon, and a review of wider AI copyright and licensing literature.
+It serves as a useful guide, or even as a plugin dictionary, including themes of 'data retention', 'data ownership', 'security', 'copyright', 'accessibility', and 'liability', again constructed through practitioner consultation with Fenlon and Estrada.

     red_flag_dict = {